This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 If Sergeant Man is the preference, head up Deep Slack on the path that follows the old county border fence posts.
 From the top of Mere Beck, pick a line to the summit, plotting a way round Codale Head but not mistaking it for Sergeant Man.
 You can only see Sergeant once Codale is reached and so the latter is a frequent inadvertent 43rd summit (and sometimes a terminal 42nd if Sergeant Man itself is not bagged).
 Alternatively, stay to the right (west) of the beck for a straighter course.
 From there, head straight to High Raise, staying left of small tarns.

-The beauty of the choice is that the numbers are the same; overall, the distance travelled and gross ascent almost exactly match.
-While Bob Graham went to High Raise first, most modern-day contenders opt for Sergeant Man (and, for what it is worth, this is also my preference).
+The beauty of the choice on which peak to summit first is that the numbers are the same; overall, the distance travelled and gross ascent almost exactly match.
+While Bob Graham and current record-holder Kilian Jornet went to High Raise first, most modern-day contenders opt for Sergeant Man (and, for what it is worth, this is also my preference).

 Heading down to Thunacar, the scene is expansive and empty; it could be coined the Back o’ Langdale.
 Only the visually-impaired and deeply charitable would ever classify it as one of the Langdale Pikes – even knott is a decoration unearned.
 Thunacar is not really a peak; the best we can say is that it denotes the least hollow part of the upland plateau.
 Of course, every fell has some merits, but Thunacar is the Watson’s Dodd of Leg Three.
 Aside from contenders and Wainwright baggers, who else will one find here?